hamstah/awstools/iam/auth-proxy/README.md

 # Authentication Flow

-The proxy runs on the local machine of the user and negociate an auth cookie with the remote server.
+The proxy runs on the local machine of the user and negotiate an auth cookie with the remote server.

 ```
    +-----------+                +---------+                +----------+                +-------+